afshinamighi/Courses/FCSPy/challenges/inf-fcspy-challs.md

 Implement a program that simulates the problem and prints the probability that Pyramidal Peter beats Cubic Colin?

 #### Step 2:
 Peter and Colin would like to play a fair game.
 How many dice each must have in order to have equal (with precision of 2 decimal) probability of winning?
 Extend your program such that can finds a solution for Peter and Colin.
 Hint: Peter with 14 four-sided dice and Colin with 10 six-sided dice can have a fair game with probability of winning of 0.47 for each.
+You should note that number of dice (14 and 10) are not the only solutions.
+Depending on how your search strategy is, you may find 7 for Peter and 5 for Colin.
+Both are correct.

 #### Step 3:
 Generalize your program such that: